 1. Quotes From Famous or High Status People:

 The more weight and credibility and social status the endorser holds, the more powerful the blurb.
-It shows that your book is not like all those other books out there, this one is legit.
-You are showing that by using some of the credibility and status the person giving the blurb has, and reflecting it back on your book.
+You are using some of credibility and status of the person giving the blurb, and reflecting it back on your book.

 Patrick Whitney, Dean, Institute of Design, Illinois Institute of Technology

 Tim Brown, CEO, IDEO, and author of Change by Design

 Cees de Bont, Dean, School of Design, The Hong Kong Polytechnic University

 Who Should You Ask For Blurbs?